Hajuj/Applied-Reinforcement-Learning-for-Stock-Trading/README.md

 The primary focus of our project is to develop an intelligent agent that leverages historical data to make informed decisions regarding stock trading.
 Specifically, our agent will predict whether to **sell**, **hold**, or **buy a particular stock** based on the analysis of the available data.
 To accomplish this, we plan to implement advanced RL algorithms such as **Advantage Actor-Critic** (A2C) and **Proximal Policy Optimization** (PPO).

+For more information on the project please visit our [**Wiki**](https://gitlab.lrz.de/team-1-ARL/automatic-stock-trading-applied-reinforcement-learning-sommer-term-2023/-/wikis/home)

 ## Datasets and APIs

 To facilitate our research and development process, we will utilize the following datasets and APIs: